moabdrabou/moabdrabou/README.md

 ### Hi there 👋

 My name is Mohammed.
 A technical support engineer building his iOS development career.

-- 🔭 I’m currently working on my iOS development career
+    - 🔭 I’m currently working on CS50 and my iOS development career
     - 🌱 I’m currently learning 🇹🇷
     - 💬 Ask me about self studying and games 😊
     - 📫 How to reach me: @Mo_Abdrabou on Telegram
     - ⚡ Fun fact: I love cycling 🚵 🚵 🚵